ShinyGiratinaEX/Hack-Davis-2023-Bike-Detector/README.md

 # Hack-Davis-2023-Bike-Detector
 Hack Davis 2023 project to detect bikes in stoplights to turn the traffic light green for the bikes.

-This uses a Raspberry Pi, and Webcam.
+This uses an Arduino, and Webcam.
+Arduino has LED on digital pins 3-11, servo on digital pin 2, and button on analog pin A0

 Coded entirely in Python.